narasimha95/narasimha95/README.md

 Hey there!.
 I am Narasimha. 🤝 Nice to meet you (Virtually).
-A Machine learning and AI enthusiastic.

-you can contact me on Twitter/X : https://twitter.com/Narasimha_19
+you can contact me on Twitter/X : https://twitter.com/bablu0k